Jacquère

 Flavor Profile

-Bright lemon, lime, and grapefruit notes with zesty acidity
+Bright lemon, lime, and grapefruit notes dominate the aromatic profile, providing refreshing acidity and herbaceous undertones

 Seasonality